Hamburg guide Germany map flag

 Hamburg port

-Planten un Blomen - beautiful public gardens and park in the center of the city, ideal for walks or picnics.
-Fountains and flower beds invite you to rest from the hustle and bustle of the big city and relax.
+Planten un Blomen - Beautiful public gardens and a park in the city center, ideal for walks or picnics.
+Fountains and flower beds invite you to take a break from the hustle and bustle of the city and relax.
+At Planten un Blomen you will find the largest Japanese garden in Europe!
+In the authentic tea pavilion, traditional Japanese tea ceremonies are even held occasionally.
+In summer you can enjoy the legendary evening water and light concerts and in winter go ice skating.

 Accommodations